PRojects > screen / screen book

 Screen (2018) portrays the dialectical tension between the progression of time and timelessness.
 The perceptual duality of time is embodied in the pictures: Traditional offset print versus digital images; the life force of insects and amphibians versus the trans-materiality of saturated pixelations.
 In the similar vein, computer screens and window screens are juxtaposed.
 The conceptually polarized elements are aesthetically reminiscent of each other — LED stripes and sunlit blinds, a grainy monitor and a gritty wire mesh — and when put together in diptychs conceive the synthesis of non-analytical synchronicity.
 The layering of diptychs — a photograph of a photograph over the original photograph — creates a boundary by tonal variations while reflecting the consciousness’ reflexive nature: A mythical snake eating its tail to liberate and evolve.

 Within a space of amplified quietude, Screen attempts to distill essences true to the subject’s physicality.
 The study of screens through picture-taking elicits visual qualities hidden to our naked eyes.
 The electromagnetic field suspended in time suggests an essence that relates to human desires — a sense of belonging that is felt through, yet beyond, our emotional body.

 Screen, 2018, computer graphic over digital photos, series of ten diptych images

-Titles in the order shown in the slide: Aura; Eye of a Beholder; Loud Escape; Mossy; Pink Fire; Liquid Terra Cotta; Fahrenheit Rose; Illuvolution; Jet; Seep
+Titles in the order shown: Aura; Eye of a Beholder; Loud Escape; Mossy; Pink Fire; Liquid Terra Cotta; Fahrenheit Rose; Illuvolution; Jet; Seep